Overview of Investment Banking in New York City

 Exit Opportunities

-While investment banking in New York offers good compensation but the working conditions are stressful with long working hours, tight deadlines, and too much peer competition.
+While investment banking in New York offers good compensation, working conditions are stressful with long working hours, tight deadlines, and too much peer competition.

-Thus, most of the people work for 3-4 years and look for the exit opportunity.
-An investment banker has the following exit opportunities:
+Thus, most people work for 3-4 years and look for exit opportunities.
+For example, an investment banker has the following exit opportunities:

-- Private Equity – Private equity would require research and analysis of unlisted Companies, start-ups where one can invest privately and earn good returns for the investors.
+- Private Equity - Private equity would require research and analysis of unlisted companies and start-ups to invest privately and earn good returns for the investors.

-- Consulting and Advisory – Consulting and advising is a big market and people working in the area are specialists in their domains.
-One can choose an area of his experience and knowledge and choose to advise big corporations on various decisions like raising funds, mergers and acquisitions, risk consulting, etc.
+- Consulting and Advisory - Consulting and advising is a big market, and people working in the area are specialists in their domains.
+One can choose an area of experience and knowledge to advise big corporations on various decisions like raising funds, mergers and acquisitions, risk consulting, etc.

-- Personal Trading – One can use his trading knowledge and experience and start personal trading.
-While it is risky because the person is trading his own money without a full-time job but could be rewarding both in terms of satisfaction and money-making.
+- Personal Trading - One can use his trading knowledge and experience and start personal trading.
+While it is risky because the person is trading his own money without a full-time job, it could be rewarding both in terms of satisfaction and money-making.

-- Equity Research – Equity research is for people who like data, reporting, financial modeling and would like to research stocks and advise on buy/sell decisions.
-Such a job is lucrative as it has similar compensation but less working hour and less stress.
+- Equity Research - Equity research is for people who like data, reporting, financial modeling and would like to research stocks and advise on buy/sell decisions.
+Such a job is lucrative as it has similar compensation but fewer working hours and less stress.

-- Boutique Banks – A person, especially senior investment banking professionals can look for the boutique bank which provides a good work-life balance than investment banks with similar activities.
+- Boutique Banks - A person, especially senior investment banking professionals, can look for a boutique bank that provides a better work-life balance than investment banks with similar activities.

 Conclusion

-While investment banks are lucrative but they come with stressful, long working hours and risk-taking corporate cultures.
-It is not for everyone to be on their toes every time and make deals in tight deadlines.
+While investment banks are lucrative, they come with stressful, long working hours and risk-taking corporate cultures.
+It is not for everyone to be on their toes every time and make deals on tight deadlines.
 People should weigh the pros and cons before making a career in investment banking.

 Recommended Articles

-This has been a guide to Investment Banking in New York, their services offered, recruitment process, their culture, top Investment banks in New York City, salaries, and exit opportunities.
+This has been a guide to investment banking in New York, their services offered, recruitment process, culture, top investment banks, salaries, and exit opportunities.
 You may also have a look at the following article for learning more about Investment Banking –